GeForce GTX 260: specs and benchmarks

 Let's see how good GeForce GTX 260 is for gaming.
 Particular gaming benchmark results are measured in frames per second.
 Comparisons with game system requirements are included, but remember that sometimes official requirements may reflect reality inaccurately.

-GeForce GTX 260's performance compared to nearest competitors among desktop video cards.
+GeForce GTX 260's performance relative to its closest rivals among desktop graphics cards.

 AMD equivalent